A Quick Note on WordPress vs. WP Engine

 These two weeks the head of WordPress, Matt Mullenweg, is making a spectacle of himself with his attitude towards WP Engine, by ignoring the integrity of the open-source license WordPress adheres to (a sentiment by David Heinemeier Hansson with which I agree), essentially firing staff that does not align with his views on the WP saga (source: TechCrunch), adding a checkbox making sure all WordPress contributors are not affiliated with WP engine (source: 9to5Mac), and trolling on Hacker News and Twitter.

-(A full list of missteps Matt took can be found on bullenweg.com.)
+(A full list of missteps Matt took can be found on bullenweg.org.)

 Before I created this blog with Blogger, I tried out WordPress.com since that's what we should use initially.
 There were dark patterns in every single step that tries to get me to pay, and after I created the site, there is a permanent white banner on the top of every page asking people to sign up to WordPress.
 Undeterred, I signed up and wrote my first post, and WordPress sent an E-mail that "congratulated" me for creating my first blog post.
 Later I started exploring the settings, and found out that free users cannot install any plugin.
 The process was too much for me so I deleted my account soon after.